Graveyard Fields Area

 New Bridge on South Side of Loop

-The upper bridge over the Yellowstone Prong was reconstructed and should be adequate for many years to come, no matter what floods may come.
+The upper bridge over the Yellowstone Prong was reconstructed and should be adequate for many years in the future, no matter what floods may come.
 This completes the loop and most of the trail maintenance issues in the area; however, there are still some very bad sections of trail and the newly constructed trail isn't holding up perfectly either.
 Still, it's an improvement.

 Camping and Lodging

-Camping is normally allowed anywhere on National Forest property, subject to applicable National Forest backcountry camping regulations (but is currently not allowed in Graveyard Fields - see the above notice).
-Dispersed camping is allowed in the National Forest outside Graveyard Fields (although it is not clear what constitutes the Graveyard Fields area for the purposes of this restriction).
+Camping is not currently allowed in Graveyard Fields - see the above notice.
+Camping is normally allowed anywhere on National Forest property, subject to applicable National Forest backcountry camping regulations.
+Dispersed camping is allowed in the National Forest outside Graveyard Fields.

 Some campsites in the area are over-used, but it's better to use one of those than to make a new one.
 Just do your part to keep it clean - don't trample vegetation, don't leave half-burned logs in the fire ring, and don't take a soapy bath in the stream!